How to say “Thanks for the food!”

-- Thank you For the Food You Brought (Elderly, House-Bound)
+- Thank you Note For the Food Gift You Brought

-- Creative Appreciation When You Don’t Have Money
+- Creative Appreciation For Dinner When You Don’t Have Money

 - Related Pages

-Sometimes a card just isn’t quite appropriate.
-If you have a roommate who makes you dinner every Sunday night, or a grandmother who is thoughtfully sending you news clippings of developments in a field that is of interest to you, you might want to thank your angels in their language — appreciate them in action.
+Sometimes a card alone just doesn’t feel appropriate.
+If you have a roommate who makes you dinner every Sunday night, or a grandmother who is thoughtfully sending you cookies and news clippings of developments in a field that is of interest to you, you might want to thank your angels in their language — appreciate them in action.

 Show Your Roommate You Appreciate Their Dinner Efforts